qucumbah/programming-language/readme.md

 ## Usage

-The language is written in typescript and has to be run with Deno:
+The language is written in typescript and has to be run with Deno.

+Compiling a source file into WAST:

 `deno run --allow-read ./src/index.ts ./source-file.ltctwa > ./result-file.wast`

+Running unit tests:

+`deno test --allow-read`

 ## Syntax